fgrunewald/fast_forward/README.md

 - residue based mapping description
 - residues can be renamed
 - partial residues can be mapped
+- hydrogen of united-atom models can be reconstructed
 - interactions are computed from itp files
 - interactions can be computed for multiple molecules
 - interactions are grouped by comments